 - Full access to every note you have ever synced, including ones you deleted from your phone but that remain in the cloud.

-- Access from any web browser via the Samsung Cloud web portal — no physical access to your phone required.
+- Access from any web browser via the Samsung Cloud web portal.
+No physical access to your phone required.

 - The ability to read, copy, or export your notes silently without triggering any notification on your device.

 This is not a theoretical risk.
-Credential stuffing attacks — where attackers use username/password combinations leaked from other services — are one of the most common forms of account compromise.
+Credential stuffing attacks.
+Where attackers use username/password combinations leaked from other services.
+Are one of the most common forms of account compromise.
 If you reuse your Samsung account password anywhere else, or if your email has appeared in a data breach, your Samsung Notes are only as secure as that weakest link.

 Is Samsung Notes Safe for Passwords?